 Born and raised in Corvallis, Bre grew up playing sports.
 She played varsity soccer at Crescent Valley and Corvallis High Schools and she’s been around baseball her entire life, starting as a volunteer at Richey’s Market American Legion games.

 Bre graduated from Corvallis High in 2004 and earned a degree in speech communications from Oregon State in 2009.
-She resides in Monroe, Oregon with her husband Bryan and their daughter Harper.
+She resides in Monroe, Oregon with her husband Bryan and their daughter Harper and newborn son Conley, who they welcomed into the world in November 2019.

 Brooks joined the Knights in 2011 following a 34-year newspaper career, the last 26 of which were spent at the Corvallis Gazette-Times.
 He covered the Knights for the G-T for four seasons from the club’s first year in Corvallis until joining the team.
 Hatch was named the Knights Staff Member of the Year in 2014.